Dental Veneers Parramatta

 Dental Veneers is a type of aesthetic dental treatment to improve the shade, shape, and sometimes position of the patient’s teeth to improve one’s smile.
 While it is considered an aesthetic treatment, it can often protect underlying teeth and is sometimes used to treat heavily worn down front teeth to restore the anatomical form and protect the underlying weakened structure.

-Dental Veneers can be made of 2 main types of dental materials: composite resin and dental ceramics.
+Dental Veneers Parramatta can be made of 2 main types of dental materials: Composite Veneers and Porcelain Veneers.

 Composite resin veneers show good initial aesthetic, but is traditionally believed to be an inferior material due to wear properties of resin and staining susceptibility.
 These concerns have been lifted by many opinion leaders in the field of dentistry and composite resin is showing promise especially when used for aesthetic treatment.

 With the introduction of nano-ceramic composite resin with advanced matrix system, the wear resistance, strength, and polishability have been greatly improved and is often comparable to dental ceramics.
 Unfortunately there is little long-term studies on composite resin veneers in terms of longevity but anecdotally many dentists report success exceeding the 3-5 year period.